boldflight/BibleConverter/test_EPUB/output/ezek.md

 ### Lamentation over Pharaoh and Egypt

-[1] In the twelfth year, in the twelfth month, on the first of the month, the **Lord’**s message came to me:
+[1] In the twelfth year, in the twelfth month, on the first of the month, the **Lord**'s message came to me:
 [2] “Son of man, sing a lament for Pharaoh king of Egypt, and say to him:

 “‘You were like a lion among the nations,<br>